openstack/openstack-manuals/doc/admin-guide/source/blockstorage.rst

 The OpenStack Block Storage service works through the interaction of a series of daemon processes named ``cinder-*`` that reside persistently on the host machine or machines.
-The binaries can all be run from a single node, or spread across multiple nodes.
-They can also be run on the same node as other OpenStack services.
+You can run all the binaries from a single node, or spread across multiple nodes.
+You can also run them on the same node as other OpenStack services.

 To administer the OpenStack Block Storage service, it is helpful to understand a number of concepts.
 You must make certain choices when you configure the Block Storage service in OpenStack.
-The bulk of the options come down to two choices, single node or multi-node install.
+The bulk of the options come down to two choices - single node or multi-node install.
 You can read a longer discussion about `Storage Decisions`_ in the `OpenStack Operations Guide`_.